Craft: The Arts and Crafts Movement

 The term crafts is used to describe artistic practices within the family of decorative arts that traditionally are defined by their relationship to functional or utilitarian products (such as sculptural forms in the vessel tradition) or by their use of such natural media as wood, clay, ceramics, glass, textiles, and metal.

 The Arts and Crafts Movement originated in Britain during the late 19th century and was characterized by a style of decoration reminiscent of medieval times.
 The primary artist associated with the movement is William Morris, whose work was reinforced with writings from John Ruskin.
 The movement placed a high importance on the quality of craftsmanship, while emphasizing the importance for the arts to contribute to economic reform.

 Studio crafts

 Crafts practiced by independent artists working alone or in small groups are referred to as studio craft.
 Studio craft includes studio pottery, metalwork, weaving, woodturning, paper and other forms of woodworking, glassblowing, and glass art.

-These crafts emphasize individuality, creativity, and the artist's direct engagement with materials and techniques.
-Unlike mass-produced or factory-made goods, studio craft pieces are often one-of-a-kind or produced in limited editions, showcasing the maker's personal style and artistic vision.
-Many studio craft artists blend traditional craftsmanship with contemporary design, pushing the boundaries of their chosen medium.
-The movement gained momentum in the 20th century as artists sought to elevate craft to the status of fine art, often exhibiting their works in galleries and museums.
-Today, studio craft continues to thrive, supported by craft schools, residencies, and a growing appreciation for handmade, artisanal objects.